romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 HAVING sum(price) > 10 AND sum(price) < 20
 ```

-`distinct` option is for `DISTINCT` keyword in aggregation function:
+The `distinct` option is for the `DISTINCT` keyword in the aggregation function:

 ```ts
 //